kitakar5525/surface-ipu3-cameras/README.md

 Note:

 - About the `dsdt-mods` dir: DSDT overriding was needed before because the bridge driver didn't exist then.
 Now that the bridge driver is stable enough, it's not needed anymore.
 I'll leave it there for reference.
+- For the SGO series: the sensors (ov7251 and ov8865) other than ov5693 are not supported on the SGO series yet.
+We don't know how to handle the PMIC used for the sensors...

 #### how to reload camera drivers?
 Sensor drivers are used by ipu3 drivers.
 So, we need to unload ipu3 drivers first like this: